TL;DR

 Backups

 Maintain automated, offsite backups.
-Backups stored on the same server as your website are not backups — they will be lost or encrypted in the same attack that compromises your site.
 Use a managed host with automatic offsite backups, or replicate to a separate provider like Backblaze B2.

 Test your restore process.
 A backup you have never tested is not a backup.
 Periodically restore your site to a staging environment and verify it comes back cleanly.